-Devon Energy (DVN) has been one of the most searched-for stocks on Zacks.com lately.
-So, you might want to look at some of the facts that could shape the stock's performance in the near term.
+Devon Energy (DVN) has recently been on Zacks.com's list of the most searched stocks.
+Therefore, you might want to consider some of the key factors that could influence the stock's performance in the near future.

-Shares of this oil and gas exploration company have returned +29.9% over the past month versus the Zacks S&P 500 composite's +0.9% change.
-The Zacks Oil and Gas - Exploration and Production - United States industry, to which Devon Energy belongs, has gained 22.4% over this period.
+Shares of this oil and gas exploration company have returned -13.7% over the past month versus the Zacks S&P 500 composite's -4.9% change.
+The Zacks Oil and Gas - Exploration and Production - United States industry, to which Devon Energy belongs, has lost 7.4% over this period.
 Now the key question is: Where could the stock be headed in the near term?

 Our analysis is essentially based on how sell-side analysts covering the stock are revising their earnings estimates to take the latest business trends into account.
 When earnings estimates for a company go up, the fair value for its stock goes up as well.
 And when a stock's fair value is higher than its current market price, investors tend to buy the stock, resulting in its price moving upward.
 Because of this, empirical studies indicate a strong correlation between trends in earnings estimate revisions and short-term stock price movements.

-Having a strong externally audited track record, our proprietary stock rating tool, the Zacks Rank, offers a more conclusive picture of a stock's price direction in the near term, since it effectively harnesses the power of earnings estimate revisions.
-Due to the size of the recent change in the consensus estimate, along with three other factors related to earnings estimates, Devon Energy is rated Zacks Rank #2 (Buy).
+With an impressive externally audited track record, our proprietary stock rating tool -- the Zacks Rank -- is a more conclusive indicator of a stock's near-term price performance, as it effectively harnesses the power of earnings estimate revisions.
+The size of the recent change in the consensus estimate, along with three other factors related to earnings estimates, has resulted in a Zacks Rank #3 (Hold) for Devon Energy.

 The chart below shows the evolution of the company's forward 12-month consensus EPS estimate: